boldflight/BibleConverter/test_EPUB/output/1pet.md

 [22] You have purified your souls by obeying the truth in order to show sincere mutual love.
 So love one another earnestly from a pure heart.
 [23] You have been born anew, not from perishable but from imperishable seed, through the living and enduring word of God.
 [24] For
+all flesh is like grass
+and all its glory like the flower of the grass;
+the grass withers and the flower falls off,
+[25] but the word of the Lord endures forever.

 ## Chapter 2